emoncms/usefulscripts/readme.md

 ## sdpart - A script to set-up SD cards for emoncms

+There are two variants of this script; sdpart_imagefile and sdpart_selfbuild.
+**sdpart_selfbuild** is a script intended to be used to prepare a SD card for users wishing to build their system step-by-step using the emoncms self-build guides.
+**sdpart_imagefile** is a script to be used **only** with the official emoncms imagefile, which will make the necessary changes to your SD card for emoncms to run effectively.

+####sdpart_selfbuild

 This shell script can be run under 2 different scenarios;
 1) The script is run immediatly after installing the operating system - **BEFORE** running `$ sudo rasp-config` and expanding the filesystem.
 This is the preferred option!
 2) If the filesystem has already been expanded, you must unmount the root partition & reduce it's size using Gparted or other similar tools, by at least 350Mb if using a 4Gb SD card, or 1.5Gb if using a larger card.